 In September 2006, the Financial Accounting Standards Board ("FASB") issued new guidance which defines fair value, establishes a framework for measuring fair value, and requires expanded disclosures about fair value measurements.
-In February 2008, the FASB issued additional guidance which delays the effective date by one year for nonfinancial assets and liabilities, except those recognized or disclosed at fair value in the financial statements on a recurring basis.
-The Company adopted all required portions of the new guidance effective November 1, 2008.
+This guidance is included in ASC 820, "Fair Value Measurements and Disclosures."
+In February 2008, the FASB issued additional guidance which delayed the effective date by one year for nonfinancial assets and liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis.
+These nonfinancial assets and liabilities include items such as goodwill, other intangible assets, and property, plant and equipment that are measured at fair value resulting from impairment, if deemed necessary.
+The provisions of this guidance related to nonfinancial assets and liabilities were adopted by the Company on a prospective basis as of the beginning of fiscal 2010, or November 1, 2009.
 The adoption did not have a material effect on the Company's results of operations, financial position or cash flows.
-See Note 7, Fair Value Measurements, which provides information about the extent to which fair value is used to measure assets and liabilities and the methods and assumptions used to measure fair value.
-The portions of the new guidance that were delayed will be adopted by the Company at the beginning of fiscal 2010, and the Company is currently in the process of evaluating the effect such adoption will have on its results of operations, financial position and cash flows.